begriffs/react-showpiece/README.md

 or a separate dedicated server will use these templates to render the final markup.

+The web today is a tragedy of the commons: everyone competing for eyeballs with the result looking like clown vomit.
+And even when sites are tastefully designed, they differ enough to hurt usability, which is in large part consistency.
+When novelty and consistency conflict, we should choose consistency.

+## Quality

 The generated markup is crowd-curated to be
 * responsive
 * accessible